 The more you use your basement, the less likely it will be a target for a mouse to set up a nest in it.

 Although mice like to nest in your home, they are not keen on coming into contact with humans.
-Your basement is probably not used as much as other areas of your home, which give a mouse the perfect opportunity to construct a nest.
+Your basement is probably not used as much as other areas of your home, which gives a mouse the perfect opportunity to construct a nest.

 In Your Car